gwyatt40/Pi-in-the-Sky/README.md

 - On most balloon websites, 8 ft weather balloons sell for about $30.
 [Website 1](https://www.scientificsales.com/8237-Weather-Balloon-300-Grams-Natural-p/8237.htm); [Website 2](https://www.scientificsonline.com/product/professional-weather-balloon-6555)

 ### Flight (Descent):
 - Balloon will be filled with helium.
-Need about 268 cu ft of helium for an 8ft balloon accordi
+Need about 250 cu ft of helium for an 8ft balloon according to according to [this website](http://balloonmagic.com/charts.php?ChartType=3).
+Other websites state that most rental tanks at party stores should have a capacity of about 250 cu ft, so we can rent a helium tank from Party City, hopefully for less than $50.
 - After the balloon reaches a certain height (determined by height sensor) it will release helium to descend.
 - Bob has a helium valve from a previous project that we will use to accomplish this.
 - This valve will be controlled by a servo, which will start off closed (at a certain angle) and then turn to open the valve and allow helium to escape.